Team members, Teressa Boone, Ally Nagel, Fernando Chivela, and Nomfanelo Hlophe, hold up their trophies with assistant coach, Dr. John Edwards.

 Competitors selected to represent North Carolina at the Interstate Oratorical Association Tournament in the spring will have their speeches published in Winning Orations.

 As you can see, there are many benefits to joining Speech and Debate.
 Please contact Brenda Mitchell at email@example.com if you have any further questions.

 Team member, Fernando Chivela, competed at the Interstate Oratory Competition in Monmouth, IL April 27th-29th, 2018.

 Methodist University debate began in 1991 with students who wanted to debate at the collegiate level.
 After a year, and the fortunate coincidence of hiring a determined and dedicated debate coach in John Humphreys, the school put time and money into building the program.
 Notable team successes include winning the American Debate Association novice national championship in 1996 and 1998, and a second place finish in the junior varsity division of the American Debate Association national championship in 1999.
-Methodist University also hosted the American Debate Association’s national tournament in 2002.
+Methodist University hosted the American Debate Association’s national tournament in 2002.
 In 2005, the program moved from the Division of Student Affairs to the Division of Academics where it was housed in the Department of Organizational Communication & Leadership-Mass Communications.
 William “Greg” Thomas, a graduate of MU and a member of the 1996 and 1998 ADA national championship teams, was hired as the coach.
 Under his guidance and working with the leadership at Fayetteville State University, the team competed in the Frederick-Douglas Debate Duels.
-Individual events/Speech competition was added to the speech program when Coach Brandon Miller took over the team in 2008.
+Individual events/Speech competition was added to the debate program when Coach Brandon Miller took over the team in 2008.
 During Miller’s six years there were many students who competed in speech events.
 In 2015, Brenda Mitchell became the Director of Speech and Debate.
 Under her coaching, student have won many awards and competed in the national Interstate Oratorical Tournament.